• [email protected]

 • Maximum Altitude5045m/16552ft

-With early morning refreshment and the last rest day, we will hike following the lateral moraine of Dig Glacier.
+With early morning refreshments and the last rest day, we will hike following the lateral moraine of Dig Glacier.
 As we hike with less vegetation, the clouds remain clear and the view far-sighted.
 The first leg of the trail crosses a stream shortly fed by KhyasarLake and climbs up on a rocky trail to a viewpoint where you can see the KhyasarLake in full display along with the 3600 views of the snowcapped mountain which includes Mount Khyasar, Kusum Kanguru, and Mera peaks.

 A view of Mera Peak and Mount Kusum Kanguru is pictured from Khare village.